The Story of Erath

 Erath wines are an expression of the land that the winery has cultivated for more than 40 years, longer than any other winery in the Dundee Hills of Oregon.
 The red, iron-rich Jory soils, combined with gentle breezes and warming sunshine of a marine climate, have bestowed upon Dundee a terroir of note.
 It has given rise to the handcrafting phenomenon, and the art of Pinot.

 As one of Oregon’s wine pioneers, Dick Erath had always been as tenacious in his approach to Pinot as the Pinot grape is stubborn.
 The engineer-turned-viticulturist was first inspired to pursue winemaking in 1965 after an early garage experiment.
-After completing coursework at UC-Davis in 1968, Erath relocated his family from California to the untamed red hills of Dundee.
+After completing coursework at UC-Davis in 1968, Erath relocated his family from California to the untamed hills of the Chehalem Mountains.
 An unheated logger’s cabin on 49 acres would serve as home – and ad hoc winery – for several years.

-The following spring, he planted the Dundee Hill’s first wine grapes – 23 varieties.
+The following spring, he planted 23 varieties.
 Pinot Noir flourished.

 By 1972, Erath had produced his first commercial wine of 216 cases – the first official wine production in the Dundee Hills.
 Enchanted with French varietals, he soon began testing non-California clones and was instrumental in importing French clones to Oregon in 1974.